How Krit uses a "super ridiculous quiz" and Drip to segment their leads

 Krit also changed the Button text to make it obvious to the quiz taker that they are about to jump to another page.

 9. Almost done.
-Now we need to set Logic to tell the typeform which Ending to show depending on the quiz taker's score.
-This Logic is applied to the Email question (since this is the final question in the typeform), and is set up as follows:
+Now we need to set Logic to tell the form which Ending to show depending on the quiz taker's score.
+This Logic is applied to the Email question (since this is the final question in the form), and is set up as follows.

 "I used a custom color palette so that the form looks like it fits our brand," said Andrew.
 "Luckily our aesthetic is fairly similar to Typeform's already, very clean and modern, so it didn't take much extra work".

-11. Krit built a custom page on their website where they embedded the typeform.
-To set this up for your own typeform, go to the Share panel at the top of the Builder.
-Here you can choose which kind of embed you want, between Standard, Full page, Popup, Silder, Popover or Side tab.
+11. Krit built a custom page on their website where they embedded the form.
+To set this up for your own form, go to the Share panel at the top of the Builder.
+Click Embed in a web page and then you can choose which kind of embed you want, between Standard, Full page, Popup, Silder, Popover or Side tab on the right.
 In Krit's case, they use a Popup.
-Click the Launch me button to preview the behavior of the embed.
+Click the Try me! button to preview the behavior of the embed.

-Click the Get the code button at the bottom and copy the code to your website.
-To find out more about embedding read this article on the Help Center.
+Click the Start embedding button and copy the code to your website.
+To find out more about embedding, read this article on the Help Center.

-Tips!
-Of course, you may decide not to embed your typeform quiz on your site.
-For complete information on ways you can share your typeform with your audience, head to the Share section of our Help Center.
+Tip!
+Of course, you may decide not to embed your quiz on your site.
+For complete information on ways you can share your form with your audience, head to the Share section of our Help Center.

 Part Two: Drip integration